-Ancient Nemea is the old stamping ground of Heracles and a precinct or sanctuary sacred and dedicated to the God of Nemean Zeus.
-Nemea is situated on the north-eastern part of the Peloponnese in the prefecture of Corinthia, southern mainland Greece.
+Ancient Nemea is the old stamping ground of Heracles and a precinct and sanctuary sacred and dedicated to the God of Nemean Zeus.
+Nemea is located on the north-eastern part of the Peloponnese in the prefecture of Corinthia, southern mainland Greece.

 Situated amongst gentle rolling hills overflowing with Greece’s premier vineyards lays Ancient Nemea, famous in Greek mythology as the place where Heracles slew the ferocious Nemean Lion, as the first of his twelve labours or tasks given to him as punishment for killing his wife and children in a fit of madness.

 There’s no sign of Heracles these days, but the local red wine is known as the ‘blood of Heracles’ and among the sacred cypress trees at Nemea’s sanctuary of Zeus, the timeless 4th century BC Temple of Nemean Zeus currently endures as the proud witness to the legendary feats of antiquities greatest hero.

 Nemea was not actually a permanently inhabited town, but one of four famous ancient Greek Panhellenic sanctuaries (Olympia, Delphi and Isthmia were the others) where festivals (Games) took place in rotation in the late summer every two years.
 During the classical period all four Games were of an equal importance and the ancient Athenians awarded free meals for life to her citizens who won a crown at any of four games.

 They Nemean Games were established in 573 BC and organised every two years after the model of the Olympic Games with the emphasis on Athletic contests.

 According to the oldest myth, the establishment of the Nemean games is attributed to the death of the prince Opheltes, the infant son of Nemean Priest King Lykourgos and Eurydike.